 In your presentation, take the opportunity to assemble a visually pleasing slide.
 The image has the power to catch your interlocutor’s attention.
 Again, eliminate the excesses and leave only the information that matters; it is your role to explain it.
 Some files are in PDF format to compress raw data while creating the presentation.
 You don’t need to worry because you can easily convert from PDF to PPT to make your presentation more interesting and engaging.

 Also, take the opportunity to invest in your image.
 Dress well, know how to use non-verbal language, and maintain good posture throughout the presentation.
-Even if you don’t want to, your image says a lot and can influence the proposal’s success.
+It’s worth considering the use of an AI presentation maker to enhance the visual aspect of your content.
+Such tools can greatly elevate the quality and impact of your slides.

 With all these visual elements at your disposal, the presentation of your commercial proposal will be a success!